Floorp-Projects/Floorp/mobile/android/docs/push.rst

 4) Gecko must own the push configuration details where appropriate and possible.

 We explicitly do not care to support push messages across multiple processes.
-This means that we **do not support the Push API in APK-based Web Apps that run in a separate process**.
-(Such Web Apps are scheduled to be removed from Fennec in the Nightly 46 development cycle.)
+This will matter more in a post-e10s-on-Android world.

 Push component architecture
 ===========================